Shiing-Shen Chern: Berkeley and MSRI

 In 1960 Chern moved to the University of California, Berkeley.
 He worked and stayed there until he became an emeritus professor in 1979.
-In 1961, Chern became a naturalized citizen of the United States.
+In 1961, Chern naturalized as U.S. citizen of the United States.
 In the same year, he was elected member of the United States National Academy of Sciences.
 My election to the US National Academy of Sciences was a prime factor for my US citizenship.
 In 1960 I was tipped about the possibility of an academy membership.
 Realizing that a citizenship was necessary, I applied for it.
 The process was slowed because of my association to Oppenheimer.
 As a consequence I became a US citizen about a month before my election to academy membership.In 1964, Chern was a vice president of American Mathematical Society (AMS).

-Chern retired from UC Berkeley in 1979.
+Chern retired from UC Berkeley in 1979 although he still taught Special Topic classes until at least 1983.
 In 1981, together with colleagues Calvin C. Moore and Isadore Singer, he founded the Mathematical Sciences Research Institute (MSRI) at Berkeley, serving as the director until 1984.
 Afterward he became the honorary director of the institute.
 MSRI now is one of the largest and most prominent mathematical institutes in the world.
 Shing-Tung Yau was one of his PhD students during this period, and he later won the Fields Medal in 1982.

 During WW2, the US did not have much of a scene in geometry (which is why he chose to study in Germany).
 Chern was largely responsible in making the US a leading research hub in the field, but he remained modest about his achievements, preferring to say that he is a man of 'small problems' rather than 'big views.'